 Variables:

-• N is the total number of outcomes
+• N is the total number of equally likely outcomes (per trial)

-Probability with replacement refers to a statistical event where an item is drawn from a set and then returned to the set before the next draw.
-This means that the probability of drawing any particular item remains constant for each draw, as the total number of items does not change.
-This concept is commonly used in scenarios such as drawing cards from a deck, picking balls from a bag, or selecting a number from a set of numbers.
+“With replacement” describes a sampling method where an item is drawn from a set and then returned to the set before the next draw (often implying the set is mixed/shuffled again).
+Because the set’s composition does not change, each draw has the same probabilities as the previous ones, and successive draws are treated as independent.
+This is used in scenarios such as drawing cards with replacement, picking balls from a bag and putting them back, or repeatedly selecting a number from a set while allowing repeats.

 How to Calculate Probability With Replacement?